PascalSchroederDE/devops_for_ai_bt/content/4chapter.md

 ![Microsoft Azure Machine Learning Service evaluation](images/chapter4/azure_evaluation.png){ width=500px #fig:azureevaluation}

-As can be gathered from figure \ref{fig:azureres}, the accuracy of the resulting model is about 89%.
-If this is considered good enough, it can now be connected to a Web Service or similar.
-Otherwise, some parameters can be edited, or additional steps can be added to improve the model further.
+As can be gathered from figure \ref{fig:azureevaluation}, the accuracy of the resulting model is about 89%.
+If this is considered good enough, it can now be connected to a Web Service and get exposed.
+Otherwise, some parameters for tuning the model like size of the training split, number of epochs or other hyperparameter can be edited, or additional steps can be added to improve the model further.
 This makes this pipeline very easy to use to build models with existing data quickly.

 ## Kubeflow pipeline {#sec:kubeflowpip}